-This is because the gene does not allow people to change the synthetic forms of vitamin B12 and folic acid, which are often contained in fortified foods and almost all ‘cheap’ multivitamins, into the active forms in their blood that they need, and these 'vitamins' buildup and become toxic byproducts in the blood.
+This is because the gene does not allow people to change the synthetic forms of vitamin B12 and folic acid, which are often contained in fortified foods and almost all ‘cheap’ multivitamins, into the active forms in their blood that they need, and these 'pre-vitamins' buildup and become toxic byproducts in the blood rather than being converted into a form usable by the cells of the body.
 In other words, taking vitamins and eating packaged foods could be making those with the MTHFR gene toxic and sick!

 Getting tested for MTHFR is ultra